What does "idle" mean, and why is it so important to know?

 - current memory usage

-- time based - define times in which PCs are seen as productive and won't be shut down
+- time based - define times during which PCs are seen as productive and will not be shut down

 - just to mention a few - there are many others…

-Whenever the idle detection system identifies any productive task or time, it resets the idle timer and keeps the computer powered on.
+Whenever the idle detection system identifies any productive task or time, it resets the idle timer and keeps the computer switched on.

-The powerful combination of a flexible scheduler and the intelligent idle detection are just a few unique attributes that set Auto Shutdown Manager on top of professional Green-IT PC Power Management solution on the market.
+The powerful combination of a flexible scheduler and the intelligent idle detection are just two of the unique attributes that make Auto Shutdown Manager the top professional Green-IT PC Power Management solution on the market.